2023 Most Popular Sociology Bachelor's Degree Schools in New York

 While working on their Bachelor's Degree, sociology majors at University at Buffalo accumulate an average of around $19,366 in student debt.

-Stony Brook University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree sociology programs.
-SUNY Stony Brook is a very large public school located in the suburb of Stony Brook.
+Stony Brook University came in at #6 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in New York ranking.
+SUNY Stony Brook is a very large public school located in the large suburb of Stony Brook.

 Of the 150 students majoring in sociology at SUNY Stony Brook, 25% are male and 75% are female.